octoTurnip/ha-flipped-utilities/README.md

 #### Notes

-- The navigation rail style used by Home Assistant / this theme is [no longer considered best practice due to it not having visible labels](https://m3.material.io/components/navigation-rail/guidelines#0e078309-035a-42fa-b951-52ab63e4b0c0), despite it appearing in navigation rail screenshots in other parts of the specification and it still being used by Material You apps.
+- The navigation rail style used by Home Assistant / this theme is [no longer considered best practice due to it not having visible labels](https://m3.material.io/components/navigation-rail/guidelines#0e078309-035a-42fa-b951-52ab63e4b0c0), despite it appearing in navigation rail screenshots in other parts of the specification and it still being used by Material Design 3 apps.
 I opted to not implemented navigation bar like labels as the sidebar expands into a drawer with labels, and because it would be difficult to modify the style of the navigation rail destinations to match the with label specification and still gracefully expand into a drawer.

 ### [Badges](https://m3.material.io/components/badges/overview)